NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

         bboxMax = range.GetMax()
 ```

+ ### Step 4.1.6: Find position
-Finally, we need to find the top center of the bounding box.
-We will also add a small offset upward so that the information is not overlapping our primitive.
-This will also be added to the `get_position` function:
+ Finally, find the top center of the bounding box.
+Additionally, add a small offset upward so that the information is not overlapping our primitive.
+This will also be added to `get_position()`:

 ```python
 ...